 ARF- Almost ready to fly – With these you will have to assemble the drone yourself

 BNF-Bind N Fly – Drones with these abbreviations mean that they do not come with a controller.
 You will have to buy your own and bind it to the drone.

 As a beginner,you should always look to purchase drones that are ready to fly.

 For first time buyers, I will always recommend starting with the less expensive models, so that you can hone your droning skills and if you damage them many can be easily repaired.

 There are many drones that can be purchased for under a $100, some of them I reviewed on this site.

-Generally speaking most beginner drones will be ok for kids as well,however, you may also want to consider these simple toy drones that can be purchased for less than $50.
+Generally speaking most beginner drones will be ok for kids as well,however, you may also want to consider these simple motion controlled toy drones that are great for kids.

 Drones For Aerial Photography

 One area of drones that is showing rapid growth both as a hobby and for commercial reasons are drones for aerial photography.